 - 10 CVS pharmacies in Rhode Island offer self-swab COVID-19 tests for adults eighteen and older.
 Click here to make an appointment.

-The state serology sample study shows the seroprevalence — the level of COVID-19 in the general population, as measured in blood serum — among Rhode Islanders, overall, is 2.2 percent
+- The seroprevalence — the level of COVID-19 in the general population, as measured in blood serum — among Rhode Islanders, overall, is 2.2 percent

 - The study invited 5,000 randomly selected Rhode Islanders; about 10 percent participated

 - For Latino Rhode Islanders, the seroprevalence is 8.2 percent